fangoaish/Python__Analysis-of-Sportswear-Product-Sales-Adidas-vs.-Nike/README.md

 ![Number of Different Products by Price Category between Adidas and Nike](https://github.com/fangoaish/Python__Analysis-of-Sportswear-Product-Sales-Adidas-vs.-Nike/assets/51399519/d0d04744-dfc4-46db-828d-1bb2540aaf8d)

 ![Average Revenue by Price Category between Adidas and Nike](https://github.com/fangoaish/Python__Analysis-of-Sportswear-Product-Sales-Adidas-vs.-Nike/assets/51399519/469f76fc-5173-43c1-ada9-843f919c3be6)

+## _2) Product Offerings - Findings:_

+First, the number of offered discounts by Adidas is **5 times higher** than the ones offered by Nike.
+Second, both brands offer products in all price categories, but Adidas has a higher number of products in every category compared to Nike.
+Additionally, it reveals that the _**"Premium" category**_ has the highest average revenue.
+These findings suggest that Nike and Adidas have distinct price points and the amount of offered discounts for their products, with Adidas offering a higher number of products across price points and potentially generating higher average revenue.

+## _2) Product Offerings - Recommendations_
+- Analyze Nike's discount ratio in comparison to Adidas and explore opportunities to optimize discount strategies, ensuring they align with market dynamics while maintaining brand value.
+- Evaluate and diversify the product categories to compete more effectively with Adidas, addressing potential gaps and increasing market share.